 Pros and Cons

-Your tax-advantaged investment comes at a cost, since both annuities and 401(k) accounts typically have higher management costs than investing directly in stocks or funds.
+Your tax-advantaged investment comes at a cost since both annuities and 401(k) accounts typically have higher management costs than investing directly in stocks or funds.
 Annuities often have lower returns, as well as high costs.
 However, there's a limit to how much you can contribute to a 401(k), while annuities offer unlimited contributions.
-Control is another important consideration: Your employer calls the shots with your 401(k), while you make the decisions with an annuity.
-You must start drawing a specified minimum from a 401(k) at age 70 1/2, while a Roth 401(k) or annuity has no such restrictions.
+Control is another important consideration: Your employer determines which investment options are in your 401(k), and an annuity offers pre-selected investment options as well, unlike an IRA, in which you can invest in almost anything.
+You must start drawing a specified minimum from a 401(k) or traditional IRA at age 70 1/2, while a Roth 401(k) or annuity has no such restrictions.

 If you anticipate that your tax bracket is higher now than it will be in retirement, it makes sense to contribute to a conventional 401(k).
 You'll get a tax break now and pay at a lower rate when you withdraw.
 If the reverse is true, a Roth 401(k) might be a better choice.
 If your employer matches your contributions, that's a strong argument for a 401(k) over an annuity.
 However, if you contribute your maximum to the 401(k) and would like additional sheltered growth, an annuity might be a good choice.
 Funds in an annuity can also be paid directly to your named beneficiary after your death, bypassing probate.

 Fred Decker is a trained chef and certified food-safety trainer.
 Decker wrote for the Saint John, New Brunswick Telegraph-Journal, and has been published in Canada's Hospitality and Foodservice magazine.
 He's held positions selling computers, insurance and mutual funds, and was educated at Memorial University of Newfoundland and the Northern Alberta Institute of Technology.